 Sathyanarayana, the technical director of the Ecology Sector, says that overpopulation is another cause of strain on the environment.
 “Every year, the population of Andhra Pradesh suffers a steep growth, a phenomenon that has a direct consequence on the over-exploitation of natural resources and other disastrous impacts on the environment,” he explains.

 India generates 5.6 million tons of plastic waste per year and 60% of the plastic waste is discharged into the world’s ocean annually.
 Three of ten rivers in the world that transport 90% of the plastic to the world’s oceans are found in India: the Indus, the Ganges, and the Brahmaputra, according to the World Economic Forum.

-“The biggest challenge in India is to change the mentality regarding cleanliness and the environment,” says Moncho Ferrer, programme director of RDT.
-The organisation has been working to improve the environment since its inception.
+“The biggest challenge in India is to change the mentality regarding cleanliness and the environment,” opines Moncho Ferrer, the programme director of RDT.